maptimedavis/MaptimeDavis/CustomCartographicSymbols/Instructions.md

 1. Getting Started

 1. Intro to Inkscape
    1. Demonstration: You Already Know This!
    1. Hands-On: Make a Pin Icon in Inkscape

-2. Working in QGIS
+2. Using your marker in a GIS (separate document)
-   1. Use Custom SVG Markers
-   1. Export to SVG

 ## Getting Started
 You should already have installed:
 * QGIS (2.18)